will-thomson4/will-thomson4/README.md

 # Hi, I'm Will 👋

-I'm a full stack engineer, based in London, currently working at Wexler, building AI-powered document extraction and analysis products in the legal-tech space.
+I'm a full stack engineer and computer scientist, based in London, currently a founding engineer at Wexler, building AI-powered document extraction and analysis products in the legal-tech space.

 - 🌱 I'm Looking to learn more about animation design, machine learning visualisations, document extraction and cybersecurity.